Picking Perfect Kitchen Colours to Complement Wooden Worktops in Oak Kitchens

 Whether you are pondering hues for your solid wood cabinets or debating tempting tones for kitchen walls, we have put together a collection of perfect paint palettes from Farrow & Ball to help create the look you are lusting after.

-Farrow and Ball’s Cook’s Blue and Yeabridge Green (a new shade for 2016) are both excellent choices for oak worktops.
+Farrow and Ball’s Cook’s Blue and Yeabridge Green are both excellent choices for oak worktops.
 They contrast wonderfully with the warm hue of the timber, whilst remaining soft and inviting.

 Our Camden showroom features a kitchen set with walnut worktops paired with Shaker cabinet frontals in Mizzle.
 This set was discussed in our shabby chic styling guide, which shows how well the colour works with darker work surfaces.